If you’ve done your research on whey protein, you’ve probably stumbled upon claims that it can have an adverse effect on your health.

 Whey Protein May Increase Blood Sugar

-Secondly, some protein powders contain a lot of added sugar, leading to increased blood sugar [2].
+In another recent study (2022) done by Havard Health, it was revealed that protein powders that contain a lot of added sugar can lead to increased blood sugar [2].

-However, this side effect is easily preventable.
+However, in my opinion, this side effect is easily preventable.
 Simply choose a protein powder with little added sugar.

 Benefits of Whey Protein for Cardiovascular Health